 How to survive if you are sensitive to other people’s energies.
+How feeling your feelings might be the best layer of protection you can get.

 “Everything that irritates us about others can lead us to an understanding of ourselves.” — Carl Jung